-Maximum electric power in FY2010 were generated in July.
+Note: Maximum electric power in FY2011 were generated in July.

-- A high generation reserve margin is necessary for such reasons as the inability to exchange power with other electric power companies because of OEPC's isolated system and the responsibility to provide stable supply as a public utility. - The power supply reserve is achieved by securing the equivalent reserve capacity of the largest single generator so that it is possible to provide stable supply even if the largest unit breaks down. - Part of the margin is provided by gas turbines, which carry lower investment burden (permitted output: 266MW).
+- A high generation reserve margin is necessary for such reasons as the inability to exchange power with other electric power companies because of OEPC's isolated system and the responsibility to provide stable supply as a public utility. - The power supply reserve is achieved by securing the equivalent reserve capacity of the largest single generator so that it is possible to provide stable supply even if the largest unit breaks down.